samir-m0hamed/IncomePrediction_DecisionTreeRegression/README.md

 ## 📁 Files Included
-data.csv → Dataset used for training and tetsing the model Income_Prediction.ipynb → Main notebook containing full ML workflow README.md → Project documentation
+data.csv → Dataset used for training and tetsing the model Income Prediction Project No LogTransformation.ipynb → Main notebook containing full ML workflow without log transformation applied ( higher in the accuracy )
+Income Prediction with Log Trasnfromation.ipynb → Another version of the notebook containing full ML workflow with log transformation applied ( lower in the accuracy )
+README.md → Project documentation

 ---